merkys/covid-lt/clusters.md

 ----------

 All complexes in the cluster contain antibody S3H3 which is effective against Omicron variant [https://www.nature.com/articles/s41586-022-04581-9].
-Epitopes in this cluster are concentrated at S1's CTD1.
+Epitopes in this cluster are concentrated at S1's SD1 region, which is described as extremely conservative [https://www.nature.com/articles/s41586-022-04581-9].
-Contacts are well conserved in this cluster.
 Model of PDB entry 7WD9 has a weird looking loop at around 625.